NJIT-Highlander-Racing-Electrical/.github/Troubleshooting.md

 ### Message data on logic analyzer does not match what was sent

+#### Data is consistent, but not accurate

 We use CAN.print which has the same functionality as Serial.print.
 If you send it a "1", it will interpret that as an ASCII 1, and send the hex code for that instead.

+### Data is inconsistent

+If random data is coming through over the bus, it could be a baud rate issue where the clocks do not align with the samples.
+However, I noticed that the termination resistors have a big effect on noise and data issues.
+I tested with a physically short bus and three subsystems, and it would only function if there was one CAN pal with its termination resistor enabled.
+With a termination resistor on each physical end of the short bus, there were extreme issues

 ## General Software Troubleshooting